Programs

 The Parliament of the World’s Religions

-Rev. Thomas P. Bonacci and Rev. Andrea Goodman will present the program, “A New Model of Interfaith Peace”, at the Parliament of the World’s Religions in Salt Lake City, Utah, October 2015.
+Rev. Thomas P. Bonacci and Rev. Andrea Goodman will presented the program, “A New Model of Interfaith Peace”, at the Parliament of the World’s Religions in Salt Lake City, Utah, October 2015.
 The handout for their presentation can be found here.

 Spiritual Companionship